-In an Oct.
-4 story in RadioTimes, director Hwang Dong-hyuk hints that any follow-up to Squid Game could fill in the gaps in Player 001’s relatively unknown backstory: “Oh Il-nam is a man of huge success from nothing.
+In a 2021 story in RadioTimes, Hwang hinted that any follow-up to Squid Game could fill in the gaps in Player 001’s relatively unknown backstory: “Oh Il-nam is a man of huge success from nothing.
 As we see from the phrase ‘the money man,’ he is a veiled big shot in the financial industry.
-It seems, however, the way how he yearns for the happy moments of his past shows that he has lost many things, including his family and his humanity at the cost of success.
+It seems, however, the way he yearns for the happy moments of his past shows that he has lost many things, including his family and his humanity at the cost of success.
 If there will be a Season 2, we might reveal a little more about his past story.”

 The Squid Game Season 2 Cast

-The Squid Game Season 2 Release Date & Trailer
+The Squid Game Season 2 Release Date And Trailer

 This post will be updated with the trailer, release date, and additional plot details as more information on a potential Squid Game Season 2 becomes available.